theforeman/puppet-qpid/README.md

 This module is designed to install and configure Qpid servers, clients, and dispatch routers for communication across a message bus.

+## Supported Versions

+The following versions of the qpid-cpp and qpid-dispatch are supported by this module

+ * qpid-dispatch 1.1.0+
+ * qpid-cpp 1.35+

 ## What qpid affects

 * Installs and configures a Qpid server, client, or dispatch router